-(22) When an IELTS score, or equivalent listed in Schedule B, is used to demonstrate English language proficiency, that score must have been attained within two years of the date of application for admission.

-(23) When a qualification or experience is used to demonstrate English language proficiency, the qualification or experience must have been completed within five years of the date of application for admission.
+- (20) When an English language test score is used to demonstrate English language proficiency, that score must have been attained within two years of the date of application for admission. - (21) When senior secondary study, courses, qualifications or professional experience is used to demonstrate English language proficiency, the qualification or experience must have been completed within ten years of the date of application for admission unless the University is satisfied that English language proficiency has been maintained through recent learning or experience in an English speaking country.

-(24) The Chair of Academic Board may waive the requirements of this Rule for a particular applicant in exceptional circumstances, and will report such action to the Academic Board at its next meeting.
+(22) The Deputy Vice Chancellor (Academic) may waive the English language requirements for a particular applicant in exceptional circumstances, and will report such action to the relevant School Board and Academic Board for noting.